n0thhhing/judsn-updater/README.md

 # Offset Updater <img src="assets/logo.svg" alt="Bun" width="40" style="border-radius:50%; margin-right: 10px;"/>

-The script is designed to update offsets for judsn
+The script is designed to update offsets for judsn, the bun framework was used to develop & test everything

 ## Prerequisites